TENET

 Contributed Talks

 For contributed talks, submissions will undergo single-blind peer review with a minimum of two reviewers per paper.
-Submissions should be at most one page long in PDF format (including references and only one figure) and should include title, author(s), and affiliation(s).
+Submissions should be at most two pages long in PDF format (including references and only one figure) and should include title, author(s), and affiliation(s).
 Submissions that do not conform to these requirements will not be reviewed.
 Available template: [Latex]

 Submit your work via the CMT portal: CMT